-The corporation transferred property to the shareholder(s) for less than full and adequate consideration;
+The corporation transferred the property to the shareholder(s) for less than full and adequate consideration;

-At the time of the transfer and at the time the shareholder liability was asserted, the corporation was liable for the tax;
+At the time of the transfer and at the time the shareholder liability was asserted, the dissolving a corporation in California.

 The transfer was made after liability for the tax was accrued, whether or not the tax was actually assessed at the time of the transfer;

 The corporation was insolvent at the time of the transfer or the transfer left the corporation insolvent; and

 The FTB had exhausted all reasonable remedies against the corporation.

 Ralite applies to the shareholder, not the corporation.
 You cannot use this decision until the FTB has made its assessments, given up trying to collect from the now-defunct corporation, and actively pursues the individual shareholder to pay the tax liability.
 Here is the chain of events: